 He made his Gunners debut in 1992 and over the next few years became an integral part of the team.

-They completed ‘the Double’ in the same season by winning the FA Cup at Wembley beating Newcastle 2 – 0.
+They completed ‘the Double’ in the same season winning the FA Cup at Wembley, where Ray was named man-of-the-match.

 Four years later at the 2002 FA Cup Final against Chelsea, Parlour scored one of the great Cup Final goals from 25 yards at Cardiff’s Millennium Stadium.

-Gradually plagued by knee trouble, he remained a key member of the squad, stepping in for the injured Patrick Vieira in the FA Cup Final win against Southampton.
+Plagued by knee trouble, he remained a key squad member, even stepping in for the injured Patrick Vieira in their FA Cup Final win.

 Ray also captained Arsenal to their famous 5-1 win against Inter Milan.

 Internationally, Parlour was capped ten times by England between 1999 & 2000.

-Ray left Highbury in the summer of 2004, shortly after Arsene Wenger’s ‘Invincibles’ had completed an unbeaten title campaign.
+He left Highbury in 2004, shortly after Arsene Wenger’s ‘Invincibles’ had completed an unbeaten title campaign.

-Ray Parlour remains as one of Arsenal’s most highly decorated players.
+Ray Parlour remains one of Arsenal’s most highly decorated players.

 Since retiring from football, Ray has been a regular on Talksport Radio and Sky Sports.

-He is also recognised as one of the most entertaining football after-dinner speakers on the circuit.
+Ray is recognised as one of the most entertaining football after-dinner speakers on the circuit.